-Headed out on a business trip?
-Traveling can be fun but early mornings, long flights and hotel beds can take a toll on your body.
+Business travel tips aren’t just about optimizing how your suitcase is packed.
+Traveling can be fun, but early mornings, long flights and hotel beds can take a toll on your body.
 While traveling is known for boosting your happiness, a recent study shows frequent travel is damaging to health and well-being.
 From jet lag to pricey airport meals, we’ve got the scoop on how to keep your well-being in check while traveling.

-10 tips to prepare you for healthy travel:
+10 business travel tips to prepare you for healthy travel:

 1. Stick to a routine.
 Get in the right mindset from the beginning by creating your own travel schedule.
 Finding a rhythm in the chaos of airports, crowds, security checks and hotels will help you feel grounded — and keep your mind at ease.

 2. Meditate.
 Mindfulness is known to reduce anxiety and distraction, increase energy and lower blood pressure.
 Take a few minutes to create in-flight mindfulness by closing your eyes, breathing deeply and picturing a relaxing and easy flight experience.
 Are you a nervous flier?
 Conquer your fears and hear from ex-nervous flier Tim Benjamin in The Fear of Flying School podcast.